semantic-flow/sflo-dendron-notes/sflow.concept.mesh.resource.element.version-dataset.md

 ## Disambiguation

-- a version dataset is an addressable resource; it is differentiated from the concept of a [[sflow.concept.mesh.dataset-type.versioned]]
+- a version dataset is an addressable resource; it is differentiated from the concept of a [[sflow.concept.mesh.resource-facet.dataset.versioned]]